You Need to Use Vitamin E on Your Skin — Here's Why

-Before you learn about the benefits of vitamin for your skin, it’s important to understand the basics.
+Before you learn about the benefits of vitamin E for your skin, it’s important to understand the basics.
 Vitamin E is a fat-soluble compound, mainly found in certain plant oils, and the leaves of green vegetables.
 Foods rich in vitamin E include canola oil, olive oil, margarine, almonds and peanuts.
 You can also get your vitamin E from meats and certain fortified cereals.

 What are free radicals, you ask?
-Free radicals are unstable molecules triggered by a variety of environmental factors, including sun exposure, pollution, and smoke.
-When free radicals are exposed to our skin, they can begin to break down collagen and elastin, causing the skin to show more prominent signs of aging — think: wrinkles, fine lines, and dark spots.
+Free radicals are unstable molecules triggered by a variety of environmental factors, including sun exposure, pollution and smoke.
+When free radicals are exposed to our skin, they can begin to break down collagen and elastin, causing the skin to show more prominent signs of aging — think: wrinkles, fine lines and dark spots.

-The Skin Care Benefits of Vitamin E
+The Skincare Benefits of Vitamin E

-Vitamin E Benefit #1: Protect Against Free Radicals
+Does Vitamin E Protect Against Free Radicals?

 Vitamin E is first and foremost an antioxidant.
 It can help shield the skin against damage caused by environmentally-induced free radicals.
 When looking to adequately protect your skin against aggressors, reach for a serum or cream formulated with antioxidants like vitamin E or C, and pair it with a broad-spectrum, water-resistant sunscreen.
 Together, antioxidants and SPF are an anti-aging force to be reckoned with.

 Keep in mind, however, that little support exists for vitamin E helping to reduce the appearance of wrinkling, discoloration, or other signs of skin aging.
 It plays an important role in the prevention of premature skin aging, but is not necessarily an ingredient that can help reduce said signs of aging.